magicoflolis/Magic-PH/README.md

 > See [Accessing Downloader](#accessing-downloader)

-- Designed for mobile and desktop devices.
+- General:
-- Multiple language support.
+  - UI designed for mobile and desktop devices
   - Will match the websites theme.
   - Built in tabs feature.
   - Built in video downloader allows user to easily download and save any video in its highest quality or preferred choice.
   - Video downloader can be combined with any 3rd party/external downloader.

 ## Previews